-Zero Trust and XDR also help alleviate work from security teams.
-With a Zero Trust strategy that leverages XDR, many security weaknesses and gaps can be detected by XDR and subsequently blocked by enforcement points, eliminating a significant number of vulnerabilities and work for security teams.
-By closing security gaps, security teams have more time to focus on investigating advanced attacks.
+Zero Trust and XDR also help alleviate work for security teams.
+With a Zero Trust strategy that leverages XDR, many security weaknesses and gaps can be detected by XDR and subsequently blocked by enforcement points, eliminating a significant number of vulnerabilities security teams would otherwise have to manually resolve.
+By closing security gaps, security teams have more time to focus on investigating advanced attacks or on portions of the organization that are furthest from achieving Zero Trust.
 As always, the fewer number of attacks, the easier it is for enterprises to achieve their business goals, something the board can understand.

 Where to start?

-While the Zero Trust concept has been around since the early 2010s, it is just recently being implemented.
+While the Zero Trust concept has been around since the early 2010s, organizations have only recently begun to implement it.
 Therefore, it can be tough to know where to start in your journey with XDR and Zero Trust.
-It doesn’t help that many security vendors are making confusing claims their products are “Zero Trust certified” when no such certifications exist.
+It doesn’t help that many security vendors are making confusing claims that their products are “Zero Trust certified” when no such certifications exist.

-Renowned analyst firms such as Gartner, Forrester, IDC, and ESG have refined their Zero Trust definitions and frameworks to simplify the process for organizations.
-While analyst firms may have their own way of describing a combination of CASB, Secure Web Gateway, and more advanced VPN-using Zero Trust principles, they all agree that this can be used in a SD-WAN environment.
+Leading analyst firms such as Gartner, Forrester, IDC, and ESG have refined their Zero Trust definitions and frameworks to simplify the process for organizations.
+While analyst firms may have their own way of describing a combination of CASB, Secure Web Gateway, and ZTNA, a more advanced VPN, using Zero Trust principles, they all agree that this can be used in a SD-WAN environment.

 Ultimately, each organization needs to consider the nuances of their environment and the security tools available but leveraging the NIST special publication and analyst knowledge is a reliable place to start.